 Layered Guacamole Dip

-- 8 ounces of softened cream cheese preferably pastured cream cheese, never low-fat!
+- 8 ounces of softened cream cheese, preferably pastured cream cheese, never low-fat!
+Or you can use homemade yogurt cheese if you have some on-hand.

 - 2 cups or so of your favorite organic salsa or make your own: here's my homemade salsa recipe